TC25/Chicago_COMPASS/README.md

 The WRF code is open source and can be found at: https://github.com/wrf-model/WRF

 Chicago_control, Chicago_no_urb, and Chicago_no_lake have the maximum and minimum average variables of interest for the control, no urban, and no lake simulations.
+These are for the BEM/BEP runs with the YSU boundary layer scheme and are used for the main results of the paper.

+The WRF_BEM_MYJ files are for the BEM/BEP control runs with the MYJ boundary layer scheme.
+The WRF_Noah files are the control runs using just the Unified Noah land surface model (no urban canopy).
+The WRF_nested file is for a control run using 3-way nested domains, with the inner domain over Chicago at 1.333 km using BEM/BEP and the YSU boundary layer scheme.

 Chicago_perc_control, Chicago_perc_no_urb, and Chicago_perc_no_lake have the 95th and 98th percentiles of hourly variables of interest for the control, no urban, and no lake simulations.